sajjadahmed677/RISCV-32I-chisel-version/README.md

 # RISCV-32I-chisel-version
 # by SAJJAD AHMED
-this repository contains the 5 stage pipelined data path of RV32I with forwarding unit for solving data hazards. control and structural hazards will be solved soon.
+this repository contains the 5 stage pipelined data path of RV32I with forwarding unit for solving data hazards, a unit named branches that contain all conditional branch logic and forwarding unit for branch calculations. structural hazars will be solved soon.